tls-inspector/tls-inspector/BUILDING.md

 # Building the Project

-TLS Inspector requires OpenSSL and cURL, both of which will be compiled the first time you build the project in Xcode.
+TLS Inspector requires OpenSSL and tiny-curl, both of which will be compiled the first time you build the project in Xcode.

-**The first time you build the project in Xcode it will take a while (5-15 minutes).**
+**The first time you build the project in Xcode it will take a while (5-15 minutes depending on hardware).**

-You can change the version of OpenSSL or cURL used by altering the associated `.want` file in `CertificateKit/build/`
+You can change the version of OpenSSL or tiny-curl used by altering the associated `.want` file in `CertificateKit/build/`